lennartskogmo/chronicle/README.md

 - Data objects represents the tables that results from loading data.
 These tables or objects are also expected to be optimized, vaccumed, anonymized and just managed over time in general
 - Data connections represent connection details needed to load in data

+The current version of Chronicle was developed and tested using hive metastore.
+Getting it to work with Unity catalog will probably require changing from two level naming to three level naming in a couple of places.
+Configuration options for this through environment variables will probably be added at a later time.

 ## Adding Chronicle to your spark environment